elastic/ecs/README.md

 # Elastic Common Schema (ECS)

-The Elastic Common Schema (ECS) is used to provide a common data model when ingesting data into Elasticsearch.
-Having a common schema allows you correlate data from sources like logs and metrics or IT operations analytics and security analytics.
+The Elastic Common Schema (ECS) defines a common set of fields for ingesting data into Elasticsearch.
+A common schema helps you correlate data from sources like logs and metrics or IT operations analytics and security analytics.